mar3kk/ci40-provision-daemon/README.md

 ![](http://static.creatordev.io/logo.png)
 # Provision Daemon for ci40 board.

+Visit us at [forum.creatordev.io](http://forum.creatordev.io) for support and discussion

 This project provides daemon which provides PSK and configuration needed by constrained device to be provisioned on [Device Server](http://creatordev.io/).
-This code cooperates with [Onboarding Scripts](http://properLinkHere) and [Provision Library](http://properLinkHere) which are separate project, more information about whole solution can be find [here](http://properLinkHere)
+This code cooperates with [Onboarding Scripts](https://github.com/CreatorDev/ci40-onboarding-scripts) and [Provision Library](https://github.com/CreatorDev/contiki-provisioning-library) which are separate project, more information about whole solution can be find [here](http://properLinkHere)

 ## Pre requirements
 To have this daemon working in proper way you have to ensure following things: